 Treatment options of the Frozen Shoulder:

 - Stretch the Shoulder: Stretching relieves from muscle soreness.
-It relaxes the sore muscles and allows it to relax improving the flexibility.
+It relaxes the sore muscles and allows it to relax improving flexibility.
 Start with low stretching, practice it regularly for 2 to 3 times a day.
 This will improve the stiffness of the shoulder.
 You can do exercises like neck rolling, cross-arm, or angular neck stretch.
 This will avoid any inflammation.

 - Painkillers: Always consult a doctor or pharmacist before consuming painkillers.
 Common painkillers can provide instant relief from shoulder pain.
 Ibuprofen and paracetamol are some of the common painkillers.
 They reduce any sort of inflammation near the shoulder area.
-They strengthen the body muscles, joints, and bones.
+They strengthen the body's muscles, joints, and bones.

 - Pain Relief Gel & Sprays: Some pain relief ointments like gel and spray can provide instant relief from inflammation, shoulder pain, and swelling.
 To control inflammation, you can apply the anti-inflammatory cream over the affected area near the shoulder.
 Sprays provide a sense of relief in muscle sprain or any kind of muscle strain.